fit-r2lab/rhubarbe/README.md

 The python entry point is named `rhubarbe` but it should be called with an additional subcommand.

     root@bemol ~ # rhubarbe
-    Need to run rhubarbe with a subcommand among {load,save,status,wait,list,version}
+    Need to run rhubarbe with a subcommand among {load,save,status,wait,list,monitor,version}

 	root@bemol ~ # rhubarbe load --help

 ## Invoking : node scope

-So in short:
+Every command expects a list of nodes as its arguments

     $ rhubarbe load [-i filename] 1 4 5